gvacaliuc/dQCuts-pipeline/README.txt

-dQCuts-pipeline is a full package for the analysis of proteins in python.
+dQCuts-pipeline is a package to analyze MD simulations.
 It begins by inputting trajectories generated from a Molecular Dynamics simulator such as AMBER, and continues by computing the relvant coordinate or angular data, reducing the dimensionality of the data, generating a similarity graph, and finally clustering the datapoints, each of which correspond to a single conformation the protein forms.

 Dependencies:
-	I have tried my best to keep the dependencies down, but there are a few:
-		- MDAnalysis	- tool to manipulate the trajectories in python
+		- MDAnalysis
-		- Numpy		- ubiquitous numerical analysis package
+		- Numpy
-		- Scipy		- provides sparse matrices
+		- Scipy
-		- Matplotlib	- ubiquitous graphing package
+		- Matplotlib
-		- SciKit-Learn	- provides knn-functionality
+		- SciKit-Learn
+		- Misc.
+Python packages ( argparse, collections, etc... )

 Setup:
-	As there are two git-repositories housed under this repository, I wanted to alleviate the hassle of setup.
-Thus, I created a small script to make all the necessary directories and pull all the necessary git repos.
-Just run:
-	$	sh setup.sh		(Internet connection needed)

-	After setting up the directory, it is imperative that you edit the file 'generateConfig.py'.
-This file is where you tell the entire program how you want it to run.
-Be sure to examine each closely as they do affect performance and accuracy.
+	$ sh setup.sh  ( makes some directories and downloads other git directories as necessary )

+	After running setup, edit the file 'generateConfig.py'.
+It allows you to configure the code, but it does have default values coded in.

 Use:
 	Pass 'main.py' the flag '-h' or '--help' to get a feel for any flags you may want to pass when running the code.
 Look through the code to get an understanding of its actions; all files should be commented well.
-The most complex part (hopefully) will be telling 'dQAA' or 'cQAA' where to find your trajectories.
-You need to structure the filenames, and also edit 'dQAA.py' or 'cQAA.py' to fit those formats, ideally in a way where you can loop through several trajectories.
-The file 'wqaa.ipynb' has a basic example on how I have used it so far.
-On a standard desktop machine (Quad-Core, 4GB RAM, 2GHz), the code should complete in a little over 30 minutes, but less than 45 minutes.
-It has a timing function built in to show how long everything takes (approximately).
+To run any data other than the default data, edit 'cQAA.py' or 'dQAA.py'.

+Note: The code will run fine on a Linux PC, but on a mac the clustering code will run into issues.
+I have a precompiled shared object running some C-code, so to run it on a mac you'll need to recompile that source.
+The source for the shared object is located at www.github.com/gvacaliuc/dncuts_eigensolver/ under packages/c_extensions.
+(I believe you should simply be able to run setup_c.py to create a new so, but if you run into errors just send me an email at gabe.vacaliuc@gmail.com and I'll get a dynamic library compiled and post a tutorial for OSX.